 Staining Hardwood Floors

-Staining floors offers many possibilities, but it is not as easy as just slapping on the floor and forgetting about it.
+Staining hardwood floors is not as simple as just applying it.
 Some hardwood species receive stains differently, while some with wide open grain patterns, with Maple as an example, can be extremely troublesome to achieve desired results.
 This job should really be left up to a professional unless you have in depth experience with other types of wood work, or don’t mind a few errors that can be covered with area rugs.

 Older Floors.
 Changing Colors.
 Easy and Harder Ones